MattKalinowski/CheckoutComponent/README.md

 ## Getting Started

 To run the application, download Checkout-Component-3.0 project repository and open it in your IDE.
-You can either run the app from IDE console level or you can build a project and open standalone JAR file located in "target" folder
+You can either run the app from IDE console level or you can build a project with Maven and open standalone JAR file located in "target" folder

 ### How to use it